rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 But you can tell your computer how a beer is made: there's a file format for that.
 [BeerXML](http://beerxml.com/) is a free standard for storing beer recipes in a computer-readable way.
 And with enough of these files, representing a large enough number of recipes, we can use data science tools to teach computers and ourselves about beer.

-**Compubeer** is a project to do just that, between 4 people who like numbers and beer.
-This first post is the starting point for these explorations: a discussion about our beer recipe dataset.
+**Compubeer** is a project by four people who like both numbers and beer.
 We've assembled 400,000 homebrew beer recipes.
 Here's what that looks like.

-# Where do recipes come from?
+# Where do these recipes come from?

-Who would write a beer recipe in a computer-readable format?
-Hundreds of thousands of homebrewers, it turns out.
-Or at least, they would in exchange for using a tool.
-Homebrew sites give homebrewers a good reason to upload their recipes: they make it easy to store recipes, do calculations, record notes and share them.
-Here are the most popular:
+The modern homebrewing community makes extensive use of online tools for recipe creation, tracking their brew process, and sharing with others.
+Here are the most popular online tools:

 | Site                                                                             | # Recipes\*     | Format  | Status  |
 | -------------------------------------------------------------------------------- | --------------- | ------- | ------- |